Fusion-Party-Aus/Formal-Documents/Constitution.md

 2. The Treasurer must—

-   1. ensure that the financial records of the Association are kept in accordance with the Act;
+   a) ensure that the financial records of the Association are kept in accordance with the Act;

    2. coordinate the preparation of the financial statements of the Association and their certification by the Committee prior to their submission to the annual general meeting of the Association; and